MrJacz/gator/README.md

 - ✅ Automatic feed aggregation with configurable intervals
 - ✅ Duplicate post detection
 - ✅ Robust date parsing for various RSS formats
-- ✅ Browse posts sorted by publication date
+- ✅ Browse posts with sorting (by date or title) and filtering (by feed)
 - ✅ PostgreSQL database for persistent storage

 ## Technologies Used